mariahhavro/CPS240FinanceApp/README.md

 ## Class Breakdown

 ### Accounts
 The Accounts class stores name of account, unique ID for account, and balance for a particular user.
+To create an account, a User must input a name and a balance of money to store in the account.

 ### Credit Score Ratings
-This method accepts a user credit score and shows how good their individual score is.
+This method accepts an inputted user credit score and displays to the user various assessments of their credit.

 ### Debt Management
-Allows users to View/Manage Debt and look at debt payment plans.
+Allows users to View/Manage Debt, view a Debt Payment Plans, Add/Edit Debts and look at debt payment plans.
+To create a new Debt, a user must input the Name, value, and rate.

 ### Menu
 Main menu - Allows User to login and choose which part of the application they would like to interact with.